jamesmehorter/device-theme-switcher/readme.md

 ###### Then, while your primary theme is 'active' go into Appearance > Widgets-and assign some widgets to each sidebar.
 Lastly we just need to display each sidebar in each theme:

 Active theme page.php:

     dynamic_sidebar('Active Theme Sidebar');

 Handheld theme page.php

     dynamic_sidebar('Handheld Theme Sidebar');

 Tablet theme page.php

     dynamic_sidebar('Tablet Theme Sidebar');

 ## Changelog

 * _Version 2.9.0 - Released 2014 Hopefully?!?_
     * IMPROVRMENT - Rewrites/Modifications throughout the plugin code to improve overall stability, maintainability, and adherance to WordPress Coding Standards.
     * IMPROVEMENT - Rewrote the updating routine to be far more stable, logical, and to allow 3 digit version numbers (ex: 2.9.0).
+    * IMPROVEMENT - Added initial .mo and .po translation files
     * FIX - Corrected an issue reported by QStudio (https://wordpress.org/support/topic/small-bug-in-28?replies=2#post-6238900) whereby the plugin update routine would fail and run on each page load.
 Ouch.

 * _Version 2.8 - Released 5/18/2014_
     * FIX - Removed an empty space (whitespace) preceding <?php which caused numerous issues for people by PHP throwing PHP Warning: Cannot modify header information - headers already sent by (output started at /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php:1) in /my-home/wp-content/plugins/device-theme-switcher/inc/class.switcher.php on line 176 -- thanks @jontroth